adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-live-validation-is-problematic.md

 We could wait until the user has entered enough characters before showing an error.
 But this means the only way in which a user will get feedback is after they have completed the field successfully which is pointless.

-We could provide feedback when the user leaves the field (`onblur`) but this is too late.
+Alternatively, we could provide feedback when the user leaves the field (`onblur`) but this is too late.
 The user has already started to mentally prepare for (and to fill out) the next field.

-Also, users may switch windows or use a password manager to fill out particular fields.
-But leaving the field will cause an error to show, even though the user hadn't finished yet.
+Another problem with triggering the feedback `onblur` is that many people switch windows or use a password manager to assist in filling out forms.
+But leaving the field will cause an error to show prematurely when the user hadn't finished yet.

 ## 2. Visual glitches are disorientating